RobinWolf/sew_maxo_mts_and_igus_rebel/README.md

 Users can use the complete software architecture by these two packages.
 Its not necessary to understand all processes behind the provided user programming interface, but highly recommendet.

 - complete_bringup: this package handles the correct bringup of all needed ROS2 nodes and has to be launched by the user to start the system (see How To)
-- master:application: this package provides a simple programmable interface for the ROS2 ecosystem.
+- master_application: this package provides a simple programmable interface for the ROS2 ecosystem.
 The user can implement his own supervised control logic in python conde to move the robot system in simulation and real world by calling the metods provided in the clinet classes (see How To)

 ## Brief Introduction in the Software Architecture and Node Communication
 The following graphics should provide a brief overview about the ROS2 ecosyetem inside this repo and how the described packages interact with each other.